 Circuit Breaker

 A switch is used to either manually disconnect or isolate a circuit or automatically open and disconnect in the case of a short circuit or a surge in current.
-In combiner boxes, circuit breakers are normally single-pole, meaning they have only one set of contacts for use with a single incoming cable.

 Fuse

-Fuses are similar to a circuit breaker in that they disconnect the relevant circuit in case of an over-current or short circuit situation.
-The main difference between the two is the fact that fuses are usually not mechanical.
 When the rating of the fuse exceeds, they rely on a thin wire or filament that burns through or “blows”.
 This effectively disconnects or isolates the affected circuit.
-You can manually remove many fuse types from the circuit to isolate them then replaced them when desired.

 Busbar

 A busbar is a conductive metal strip or rail with multiple connection points.
 This allows multiple incoming cables to combine into a single component.
-The outgoing wire also connects to the busbar giving continuity between incoming and outgoing elements.
-Busbars are most commonly used to combine the incoming negative or ground leads from the solar panels.
+The outgoing wire also connects to the busbar, giving continuity between incoming and outgoing elements.

 Bridge Bar

-This a metal strip with several individual “fingers” used to connect or bridge the outgoing terminals of circuit breakers and fuses.
-They are installed on the side of the circuit breaker opposite to the incoming positive wires.
+This is a metal strip with several individual “fingers” used to connect or bridge the outgoing terminals of circuit breakers and fuses.
+They are installed on the side of the circuit breaker opposite the incoming positive wires.
 Much like a busbar, they form a single output from multiple inputs.

 Enclosure